Site Map

 • [Feb quake] jerking was often repeated and violent.
 It seemed as if some monstrous weight had rolled or swung almost out of the power of the force which was restraining it.
 Newbern NC

 The population on this western end of the country was still sparse.
-St. Louis had about 1,200 people, all living in the rock-base Laclede's Landing area now between its arch and the river.
+St. Louis had about 1,200 people, all living in the rock-based Laclede's Landing area now near its arch and the river.
 The future Memphis would not be handed over from the Chickasaws until 1818.

 Jan.
 1812